 - Specifically, 3G can support video conferencing

 - For interfacing with Arduino, 3G and 4G are better than 2G.
-Because 3G and 4G has more coverage than 2G.
+Because 3G and 4G have more coverage than 2G.

 - 3G and 4G can receive the data even in low coverage areas

 - It supports TV streaming, mobile TV and phone calls.

 - 2G GSM/GPRS is almost dead in the USA.

 - There are not a lot of 4G modules are available for DIY users

 - 4G need complicated hardware

 - Notably, the equipment required to implement next-generation network using GSM is costly

 - It can cover a distance of up to 2 meters (in indoor) and 300 meters (outdoor).
 It is due to higher losses at high frequencies (such as millimeter waves).
 5G wave may suffer many such losses (penetration loss, attenuation due to rain, foliage loss, etc

 - The range of 5G is only 2 meters (in the door) and 300 meters(outdoor).
 It is due to massive loss in frequency.
 The 5G wave suffers many losses such as penetration loss, attenuation due to rain, foliage loss.